Nigeria: Risk Assessment

 - Relatively low public and external debt

-- Highly dependent on oil revenues (90% of exports, two-thirds of tax revenues)
+- Heavily dependent on oil revenues (90% of exports, typically about 60% of tax revenues)

 - Insufficient electricity generation and distribution capacity

 - Ethnic and religious tensions (Muslim north, Christian south)

-- Insecurity and corruption putting pressure on the business environment
+- Insecurity and corruption constraining the business environment